 Tourney at Harrenhal

 The most prominent visitor of the tourney was King Aerys II Targaryen, however.
-Aerys hadn't left the Red Keep for many years, ever since his half-year capture during the Defiance of Duskendale, but was inspired to come to the tourney by words from his Master of Whisperers, the eunuch Varys.
+Aerys had not left the Red Keep for many years, ever since his half-year capture during the Defiance of Duskendale, but was inspired to come to the tourney by words from his master of whisperers, the eunuch Varys.

 Abduction of Lyanna Stark